Desire-Direct/desire-direct/README.md

-Sounds from the Stone Age (SFTSA) - A Play from and for the Meat Puppets
+Sounds from the Stone Age (SftSA) - A Play from and for the Meat Puppets

+Somehow fascinated by the holocaust of the world, murder is always present to natural pyromaniac Dr. Erin Bryant, who was playing with cultural meltdowns from a very young age.
+The indisciplined thinker digs out Charlie stares into her black holes, and feels a strange lightness is in there, just to be tortured and murdered over and over again. in strange, positive feedback loops.

+murder orgasm frenzy
+disturbed refusing any utopian proposals ruined  but up to play a binary between form and deformed.
+Future?
+Which future?
+Not into your future.

+blindness new drug
+heightens, disturbs other senses
+Sound no boundary, still feeling more inside

 Both tragedy and comedy, the incendiary play is following the traditions of 90s cyberculture and